JAndrew13/TallyBoardDB/README.md

 <!-- ABOUT SECTION -->

-TallyBoard DB is a simple CRUD application designed for a local jewelry shop to help the Project Manager track and distribute repair jobs evenly across all workers.
+TallyBoard DB is a simple MVC/CRUD application designed for a local jewelry shop to help the Project Manager track and distribute repair jobs evenly across all workers.
 This task was previously time consuming, done by hand, and was vulnerable to miscalculations.
 Tally Board DB exists as a simple digital counter that makes task distribution more efficient and effective.

-Designed in a single Python Tkinter window in a MVC structure, TallyBoard is meant to be quick and easy to use.
+Designed in a single Python Tkinter window, TallyBoard is meant to be quick and easy to use.
 Each input is autosaved as JSON data in the database, and employee workload values are automatically sorted by quantity.
 This helps to effectively distribute new jobs evenly across workers as they come in.